mattkmnk/LogicGates/README.md

  - Storing and retrieving gates from database***

-* Only precalculated values
+*** Only precalculated values
-* TODO: storing circuits as a map of gates and wires, enabling editing
+*** TODO: storing circuits as a map of gates and wires, circuit editing